ECHibiki/Kissu-Vi/js/wPaint/README.md

+This directory originates from https://github.com/vichan-devel/wPaint which is a fork of https://github.com/websanova/wPaint

 # wPaint.js

 A jQuery paint plugin for a simple drawing surface that you can easily pop into your pages, similar to the basic windows paint program.